FAQ

 This depends on several factors:

-Astute Accountants & Associates is a professional partner with MYOB, Quickbooks and Xero.
-We also use and recommend Cashflow Manager.
+Astute Accountants & Associates is a professional partner with Xero , MYOB, and Quickbooks.

 Generally we can work with any accounting package providing that we can access your Trial Balance, Balance Sheet, GST Ledgers, General Ledger and Profit and Loss Statements.

-We have found Cashflow Manager is ideal for individual contractors, however, MYOB meets the needs of 85% of our clients who require accounts on an accruals basis and Xero work well for clients who wish to do their own data entry but require our help to ensure the accounts are in order.
+We have found that Xero is ideal for most businesses as it works well for clients who wish to do their own data entry but require our help to ensure the accounts are in order.

-We prefer Xero and MYOB because we’re able to provide support for the program and the feedback we get from our clients has been excellent, however having said that, we’re also happy to work with Quicken, if that is the software you are currently using.
+We prefer Xero and we are able to provide support for the program and the feedback we get from our clients has been excellent, however having said that, we're also happy to work with MYOB and Quicken, if that is the software you are currently using.

 It is advisable to discuss your Accounting Software requirements with your Accountant, or organise a consultation with Astute Accountants & Associates to find the perfect fit for your business.